Note

 Make sure you understand how Conditional Access works before setting up a policy to manage access to Azure Service Management API.
 Make sure you don't create conditions that could block your own access to the portal.

-After administrators confirm the settings using report-only mode, they can move the Enable policy toggle from Report-only to On.
+After confirming your settings using policy impact or report-only mode, move the Enable policy toggle from Report-only to On.